-Many jobs require current CPR certifications.
-The most commonly thought of professions which ask for such credentials are those in the medical field, such as doctors, nurses, and EMTs.
-However, many other professionals must have their current CPR certification in order to stay employed.
-For example, those working in law enforcement or as firemen must often be certified, as well as those performing as child-care providers, such as teachers or daycare workers.
+Many jobs or employment requirements include current CPR (cardiopulmonary resuscitation) certifications and nationally accepted CPR training modules.
+Students can learn essential CPR skills and its comprehensive course material at their pace at the American CPR Care Association.
+The most commonly thought of professions that ask for such credentials are those in the medical field, such as doctors, nurses, and EMTs.
+However, many other professionals must have their CPR certification to stay employed.
+For example, those working in law enforcement or as firefighters must often be certified, and those performing as child-care providers, such as teachers or daycare workers.

 Others Who Should Consider CPR Certification:

-Even though it may not be required as part of your profession, everyone should consider receiving their up-to-date CPR certification.
+Even though it may not be required as part of your profession, everyone should consider enrolling in an online course for CPR recertification.
+This CPR renewal course at the American CPR Care Association (ACCA) helps you update and maintain your CPR wallet card.
 If you’re in a life-threatening situation in which someone is not breathing, it’s imperative that you possess the skills necessary to provide proper CPR procedures.
-Without doing so, you may end up hurting the victim or, even worse, not knowing how to begin life-saving procedures at all.
+Without doing so, you may end up hurting the victim by not knowing how to begin life-saving procedures.

-In addition to wanting to be prepared when an emergency situation arises, there are many professional and practical reasons to obtain your CPR certification, even if you don’t work in healthcare.
-For example, having a CPR certification can prove advantageous in your work setting regardless of your career.
-Additionally, having your current certification will prepare you to care for children or the elderly in any capacity, both of whom may be at a higher risk of choking or having accidents which can cause cessation of breath.
+In addition to be prepared when an emergency situation arises, there are many professional and practical reasons to obtain your CPR certification by studying online, even if you don’t work in healthcare.
+For example, having a CPR certification can prove advantageous in your work setting, regardless of your career.
+Additionally, having your current certification from training classes fitting your schedule will prepare you to care for children or the elderly in any capacity, both of whom may be at a higher risk of choking or having accidents which can cause cessation of breath.

 Where Can I Receive Proper CPR Certification?